twyblade64/Unity-AudioManager/README.md

 When direct access to the AudioManager is not available, you can use the AudioManagerProxy instead, as in Unity's built-in UI system and animation events.

 ## How To Use
-Add the AudioManager folder to your project or download the repo and open it on Unity.
+Add the Assets/AudioManager folder to your project or download the repo and open it on Unity.

 Place a GameObject (preferably a prefab) with the AudioManager component in at least your starting scene to initialize the singleton reference.
 After that access using **AudioManager.instance** and any of the methods bellow: